PX4/PX4-Devguide/starting-installing-linux.md

 Note: Alternatively, especially on Mac, you can also use [nano-dm](https://github.com/kevinmehall/nano-dm).

 ### Raspberry Pi hardware

 Developers working on Raspberry Pi hardware should download the RPi Linux toolchain from below.
 The installation script will automatically install the cross-compiler toolchain.
-If you are looking for the *native* Raspberry Pi toolchain to compile directly on the Pi, see [here](http://dev.px4.io/hardware-pi2.html#native-builds-optional)
+If you are looking for the _native_ Raspberry Pi toolchain to compile directly on the Pi, see [here](http://dev.px4.io/hardware-pi2.html#native-builds-optional)

 ```sh
 git clone https://github.com/pixhawk/rpi_toolchain.git
 cd rpi_toolchain
 ./install_cross.sh
 ```

 You will be required to enter your password for toolchain installation to complete successfully.

-You can pass a different path to the installer script if you wouldn't like to install the toolchain to the default location of ```/opt/rpi_toolchain```.
-Run ``` ./install_cross.sh <PATH>```.
+You can pass a different path to the installer script if you wouldn't like to install the toolchain to the default location of `/opt/rpi_toolchain`.
+Run `./install_cross.sh <PATH>`.
 The installer will automatically configure required environment variables as well.

+Finally, run the following command to update the evironmental variables:

+\`\`\`

+source ~/.profile

+\`\`\`

 ### Parrot Bebop

 Developers working with the Parrot Bebop should install the RPi Linux Toolchain.
+Follow the
-Follow the description under [Raspberry Pi hardware](raspberry-pi-hardware).
+description under [Raspberry Pi hardware](raspberry-pi-hardware).

 Next, install ADB.

 ``sh
 sudo apt-get install android-tools-adb -y`
 ``

 ## Finishing Up

 Now continue to run the [first build](starting-building.md)!